ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

-actual real-life example that happened to the family of a colleague, I can confirm that I would say virtually anything you want me to if you took my children, put them in a jail cell, and threatened them until I acquiesce.
+actual real-life example that happened to the family of a colleague, I can confirm that I would say virtually anything you want me to if you took my children, put them in a jail cell, and threatened them until I acquiesced.
 We are fairly far from that in the US (with national security and terrorism being one horrible counterexample), and I value that tremendously.
 I would hate to see that weakened even in the service of efforts that I believe in passionately.